Robert H. Dedman Jr.: Career

-Philanthropy
+Organizations

 He has served on the board of trustees of the Southwest Region of the Boys and Girls Clubs of America, the Southwestern Medical Foundation, the Dallas Museum of Art, Southern Methodist University and the University of Texas at Austin Development Board.
 He is past chairman of the Texas Business Hall of Fame.
 He chairs the 21st Century Council at SMU, where he is also a member of the Young Presidents' Organization and the Dallas Citizens Council.

 Golf

 As Chairman of ClubCorp, he was named one of the most influential people in golf.
-As a player, he has a twelve handicap, and plays twenty to twenty-five rounds a year.
-He serves on the President's Council of the United States Golf Association and the advisory board of The Environmental Institute for Golf.
-He also sits on the boards of the National Golf Foundation and Golf 20/20.
+He is on the President's Council of the United States Golf Association and the board of the National Golf Foundation.

 Personal life

-He is married to Rachael Redecker Dedman, who earned a Master of Liberal Arts from SMU.
-They have two daughters, Catherine and Nancy.
+He is married to Rachael Redecker Dedman.
+They have two daughters.